Jon Hein

 Jon Hein is an American radio personality and former webmaster.
 He created the website jumptheshark.com and works for The Howard Stern Show.
-Hein has written three books, Jump the Shark: When Good Things Go Bad as well as Fast Food Maniac: From Arby’s to White Castle, One Man’s Supersized Obsession with American Fastfood.
+Hein has written three books, Jump the Shark: When Good Things Go Bad as well as Fast Food Maniac: From Arby’s to White Castle, One Man’s Supersized Obsession with America’s Favorite Food.
 Hein also wrote, Jump the Shark: TV Edition.
 He is an alumnus of the University of Michigan where he appeared in the sketch comedy troupe Comedy Company with Jon Glaser.
-The two also were a part of the comedy troupe Just Kidding along with Craig Neuman.
+The two also were a part of the comedy troupe Just Kidding along with Craig Neuman, Matt Schlein, Kristin Sobditch, Sara Mathison, H. Anthony Lehv.

 Jump the Shark origins

 Hein created a website called JumpTheShark.com named after the idiom "jumping the shark".
 He and his University of Michigan roommate Sean Connolly coined the phrase in response to Season Five, Episode 3, "Hollywood: Part 3" of the sitcom Happy Days, in which Fonzie jumps over a shark while on water-skis.